 In my previous blog post, Grading vs. Assessment and How it Relates to Rubrics, you learned how to differentiate between a score sheet (aka grading rubric) and an assessment rubric.
 However, the cliff-hanger hinted that although there are many instances where rubrics are either an assessment rubric or a score sheet, some rubrics may be a combination of both.
 You may be thinking to yourself, “but didn’t we just establish that rubrics are two separate entities: assessment rubrics and score sheets?”
 We did, but bear with us . . .

-Suppose a faculty member has a rubric that they’d like to use to grade their students on an assignment.
+Suppose a faculty member has a rubric grading sheet that they’d like to use to assess their students.
 However, that assignment happens to be a key assignment that their chair wants them to score for assessment.
 What do faculty do with an assignment that serves two purposes: as a key assignment that measures a particular outcome, and also as an assignment that yields a grade for the class?
 Scoring the same assignment twice with two types of evaluations seems redundant and certainly doesn’t appeal to faculty (double work=unhappy faculty).
 Why should faculty have to score an assignment twice?
 The answer . . . they don’t necessarily have to.

 With Watermark Outcomes Assessment Projects (formerly Aqua), standards or learning outcomes can be easily aligned with each rubric criterion.
 Although this grading rubric shown above is measuring the specifics of the Romeo and Juliet assignment, it has also been aligned to a written communication skills learning outcome.
 This means that the faculty member can use the rubric to grade the students’ assignments and share formative feedback while also assessing their performance on a key learning outcome.
 Faculty members can then easily view their students’ performances on these outcomes with the system's faculty dashboards and reports.
 This data can be used to inform evidence of student learning not only at the course and program level, but at the institutional level as well.